hotosm/fmtm/docs/manuals/mapping.md

 !!! note

       This functionality is designed for mappers in the field, so it is recommended to use a mobile device to access it.
+Furthermore, mappers are encouraged to use Chrome based browser for field mapping activity.

-### Step 3: Configure ODK Collect (once only)
+### Step 4: Configure ODK Collect (once only)

 - **Option 1:** Scan the QR code displayed on the Mapper Frontend using the custom ODK Collect mobile application.